Masmiseim36/nxpSDK/boards/twrkv46f150m/demo_apps/pwm_fault/readme.txt

 Use oscilloscope to see PWM signal at probe pin: J501 Pin 9 Connect pin J501_13 to high level and ground to see change.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Note: When connect pin J501_13
+Note:
+The level state on pin J501_13 determines the output of the PWM signal
-- to GND: the PWM signal will output at pin J501_9.
+- When at low level, the PWM signal will output at pin J501_9.
-- to VCC: the PWM signal output will be disabled.
+- When at high level, the PWM signal output will be disabled.
 Customization options
 =====================